chrjabs/rustsat/glucose/README.md

 The Glucose SAT solver to be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.

+## Features

+- `debug`: if this feature is enables, the C++ library will be built with debug and check functionality if the Rust project is built in debug mode

 ## Glucose Version

 The version of Glucose in this crate is Version 4.2.1.